 The full answer is, of course, more complex.
 The iOS developers should further explain the differences and when each type is recommended.

 Here are several senior iOS developer interview questions for experienced developers.
 These senior iOS developer interview questions are for highly experienced developers and/or those who are respected in the development community due to the high-quality work they complete.

 How Does Bluetooth Low Energy Assist with iOS Development?

 Bluetooth low energy, BLE, allows communication with reduced energy and without the need to pair in the system settings.
 This helps make the development process faster and more accurate through better overall communication.

 Are APIs Flexible?
 What is The Purpose of Flexible APIs?

 REST APIs are the most well-known type of flexible APIs.
 This means they are able to handle multiple data types and send multiple data requests.
 The developer should be able to discuss flexible APIs and additional controls when developing iOS applications.
-However, this top asked iOS interview question and answer is certainly geared more for senior developers.
+However, this top-asked iOS interview question and the answer is certainly geared more toward senior developers.

 What are The Differences Between Singleton and Delegation Patterns?

 The Singleton design pattern is a creational design pattern that ensures a class has only one instance.
 There is also a global access point that is added to the instance.
 This type of design pattern typically uses lazy loading.
 On the other hand, delegation patterns allow one object to act on another object’s behalf.
 The “delegation” object delegates a reference to another object and sends a message to the object when it is necessary to do so.